YomNom/trashcan-base/README.md

 ## Interview

-For interfiew and feedback, we asked friends and family.
+For interview and feedback, we asked friends and family.
 Our questions were:

 Are your trashcans opened or closed?